 Like every other teenager fantasizing about the world beyond her reach, Venus Wong always had questions hovering over her mind.
 How did the society run?
 How did the different facets of society function?
 What role could she partake in the community?
-If you have ever had similar thoughts and longed for answers, you—like Venus—may possibly be a good fit for the Department of Government and Public Administration of CUHK.
+If you have ever had similar thoughts and longed for answers, you too— like Venus— may possibly be a good fit for the Department of Government and Public Administration of CUHK.

 Four years ago, Venus decided to apply to the Department of Government and Public Administration in order to satisfy her cravings for liberal and open-minded intellectual exposure as well as to fulfill her aspiration to serve the community.
 She hoped that the curriculum would equip her with the knowledge and skills needed in this era of globalization.